-Recess in the Classroom:
+Recess in the Classrooms:

-- 1. Students may leave the room only with permission of the teacher or supervisor. - 2.
-Students should be engaged in an activity or sitting. - 3.
+- 1. Classroom teachers will provide activities for the children to play. - 2.
+Students may leave the room only with permission of the teacher or supervisor. - 3.
+Students should be engaged in an activity or sitting. - 4.
 Students should put games away and return to desks as soon as recess is over.